THE 2018 ITS AMERICA

 OEM’s, suppliers, and technology firms are in a race to modernize our current transportation systems.
 These changes will bring about adaptations in how people fundamentally interact with transportation and how they provide and receive goods and services.
 What new business models will emerge from these changes?
 What challenges?
 Will modalities be combined?
 These are the overarching questions that are vital to prepare markets, governments, and researchers for the future.

-Autonomy and the Future of Transportation and Transport
+Connectivity, Autonomy and the Future of Transportation and Transport

 AI, Machine Learning, and Autonomy are spreading through multiple modes of transportation and transport, and the use of these technologies will grow in ubiquity.
 As these technologies become standard, we will see multiple changes in the combining and expansion of modes and it will change the nature of how we interact with goods and services.
 How will markets change?
 How will the workforce adapt?
 How will cities and states manage the data generated?
 What type of productivity growth will this create?
 How will commercial fleets change?
 What opportunities and challenges does the future hold?
-What is next on the horizon; what is the next generation of autonomy and what is beyond autonomy?
+What is the next generation of autonomy and what is beyond autonomy?

 Electrification and Infrastructure